Svelte inside Phoenix LiveView with seamless end-to-end reactivity

 end

-We use Jason to serialize any data you pass in the props so it can be handled by Javascript.
-Jason doesn't know how to handle structs by default, so you need to define it yourself.
+With Jason: Jason doesn't know how to handle structs by default, so you need to define it yourself using @derive.

-For example, if you have a regular struct like this:
+If you're using Jason and have a struct like this:

 defmodule User do